 - Give each interested child a turn to be involved with preparing and serving the foods (e.g., measuring, stirring, washing, cutting, spreading, sprinkling, scooping, serving, cleaning, setting the table, etc.).

 - Sit down and enjoy the foods together (remember you are the role model)

 - Allow children an equal opportunity to taste without pressure to have ‘just one bite’*

 - If a child tries the food try to remain neutral in our responses- An example would be, “I see you tried (insert food here).
 How did you like them?”

 *Try following Ellyn Satter’s Division of Responsibility.
-Follow the link below to learn more!
+Follow this link to learn more!